 Fast forward to August 2021, and the statistics align with what was forecasted 15 months ago.
 Bottom line — COVID-19’s impact is here to stay, which begs a few questions.
 Do retailers need to revamp their product data strategies?
 If yes, should they proceed with caution or leverage the data at their disposal as aggressively as possible?

-Considering that retailers need to weigh several key factors when establishing their product information management (PIM) function in the first place, it’s worth taking some time to consider new realities that are necessitating the overhaul of their product data strategies.
+Considering that retailers need to weigh several key factors when establishing their product information management (PIM) function in the first place, it’s worth taking some time to consider new realities that necessitate the overhaul of their product data strategies.

 Last year, Shopify revealed that products with Augmented Reality (AR) had 94% higher conversions than those without.
 Considering that this figure was much higher than in 2019, it’s clear that the pandemic had a significant impact on digital shopping experiences and expectations.

 Consumers are now seeking a seamless and swift end-to-end online retail journey and are ready to explore further than before.
-In fact, brand loyalty took a serious hit with online purchasing becoming a more preferred channel across the globe.
+Brand loyalty took a serious hit with online purchasing becoming a more preferred channel across the globe.
 India, Indonesia, China, and the US topped the “new purchasing behavior” charts with many customers trying products from new or different brands.

 It’s uncertain whether these behaviors will persist into the future, but their impact on online retail has been holding steady so far in 2021.
 The key to success will be addressing these new preferences with a unified product data strategy that allows for optimized placement of keywords, easy-to-understand product descriptions, and accurate product images and videos.